Mark 1.2-6,

 Christians also tend to call him Jesus’s herald.
 He was kinda that too.
 But a herald came instead of the person whose message he brought.
 You know, like prophets tell us what God’s saying, instead of (or in addition to) God telling us what he’s saying.
 John wasn’t a substitute for the Messiah he preceded; he said his superior was coming right behind him, and he considered himself unworthy to take Messiah’s shoes off.

-John’s ministry began, as Luke pins it down, in the year 28, when both he and Jesus (figuring they were born in 7
+John’s ministry began, as Luke pins it down, in the year 28, when both John and Jesus (figuring they were born in 7

 Malachi’s prophecy.